vlayer-xyz/vlayer/book/src/advanced/prover.md

 - **Access to off-chain data.** `Prover` contracts accept data from multiple sources (via features such as [time travel](/features/time-travel.html), [teleport](/features/teleport.html), [email proofs](/features/email.html), and [web proofs](/features/web.html)) and allow claims to be proven without exposing all the data on chain.

-- **Execution environment.** The `Prover` code runs on the [vlayer zkEVM](/appendix/architecture/prover.html) and proofs of computation are later verified by the on-chain `Verifier` contract.
-Unlike the on-chain contract, prover don't have access to the current block.
-It have access to already mined blocks only.
-Under the hood, vlayer generates zero-knowledge proofs of the `Prover` execution.
+- **Execution Environment:** The `Prover` code executes on the [vlayer zkEVM](/appendix/architecture/prover.html), where the proofs of computation are subsequently verified by the on-chain `Verifier` contract.
+Unlike the on-chain contract, the `Prover` does not have access to the current block.
+It can only access previously mined blocks.
+Under the hood, vlayer generates zero-knowledge proofs of the `Prover`'s execution.

 ## Prover in-depth